• About Us

 Den Rozhnovsky / Shutterstock.com

-🌟 Let's use as an example the AMD Ryzen 7 7700, a chip with a TDP of 65W.
-The evidence shows that the Ryzen 7700 can exceed 65W in certain everyday scenarios such as video encoding, PS3 emulation, and database work, not just in extreme synthetic tests. 🎮Similarly, while gaming loads are typically lighter than intensive workloads that utilize all CPU cores, some games can push the 7700 to an extreme limit, resulting in power consumption exceeding 65W. ⚡ On the other hand, the applications that rely on single-threaded performance, like most games, tend to consume less than 65W.
+🌟 Let's use as an example the AMD Ryzen 7 7700, a chip with a 65W TDP.
+Tests show that the Ryzen 7700 can exceed 65W in certain everyday scenarios, such as video encoding, PS3 emulation, and database work, not only in extreme synthetic tests. 🎮 Similarly, although gaming workloads are usually lighter than the intensive workloads that use all CPU cores, some games can push the 7700 to an extreme limit, resulting in power consumption above 65W. ⚡ On the other hand, the applications that rely on single-threaded performance, like most games, tend to consume less than 65W.
 This is apply 🖥️Although official TDP values are a good estimate of power usage and heat dissipation, they do not reflect actual consumption, which may be higher or lower than the official TDP specification, depending on the specific workload. 🔍😅 Fortunately, modern CPU coolers are great for check the heat.
 Even inexpensive, quality air coolers can handle all the AMD CPUs and most Intel CPUs.
 240mm or larger all-in-one (AIO) liquid coolers are only necessary if you opt for a high-end Intel CPU. range or you simply prefer AIOs over air coolers. 💧In other words, you should have no problem finding a suitable cooler for your CPU, regardless of its TDP and actual power consumption. 🌬️The bottom of a CPU air cooler with six copper heat pipes on a white background.

 teh_z1b / Shutterstock

 🌟 The same is true apply at motherboards.
 As long as they are well designed, even cheap motherboards can allow any AMD CPU fully spread its wings 🦋.
-In my experience, budget Intel motherboards don't perform as well when paired with high-end Intel CPUs. range 🚀.
+In my experience, Intel budget motherboards do not perform as well when paired with high-end Intel CPUs 🚀.

-🌟 High-end Intel CPUs range can consume over 300W of power when under load.
-This can overload the voltage regulation modules (VRMs) in motherboards VRMs are often used in low-cost applications, resulting in lower than advertised boost frequencies.
+A budget MSI motherboard🌟 High-end Intel CPUs range They can consume over 300W of power when under load.
+This can overtax voltage regulation modules (VRMs) on budget motherboards, resulting in lower than advertised boost frequencies.
 VRMs are crucial as they supply clean voltage and sufficient power to the CPU.
-If the CPU demands more power than the VRM can handle, it will still run, but at reduced speeds, affecting the performance of the processor. performance. ⚠️
+If the CPU demands more power than the VRM can handle, it will still run, but at reduced speeds, affecting the performance of the motherboard. performance. ⚠️

 🧐 So when choosing your next CPU, don't just rely on official TDP ratings.
 It's important to read and watch reviews that show actual power consumption and base your purchasing decision on that data.
 Then, look for coolers that can handle that CPU and motherboards with VRMs good enough to allow it to run at the advertised boost frequencies. 🔍